frederic-perez/AmE-dictionary/data/dictionary.md

 __galoshes__ _n_
 __galumph__ _vi_ :two: /ɡəˈlʌmpf; -ˈlʌmf/ _informal_ [:scroll: C19 (coined by Lewis Carroll): probably a blend of gallop + triumph] To leap or move about clumsily or joyfully.
 __galvanic__ _adj_ /gal-VAN-ik/ __1__ Stimulating; energizing; shocking. __2__ Relating to electric current, especially direct current.
-__galvanize__ _v_ :nine::m: (galvanized) /GAL-vuh-nyze/ To startle into sudden activity; stimulate.
-To cause (people) to take action on something that they are excited or concerned about. _The council’s proposal to close the library has galvanized the town’s residents._
+__galvanize__ _v_ :nine::m: /GAL-vuh-nyze/ __1__ To startle into sudden activity; stimulate.
+To stimulate by an electric current: _to galvanize muscles or nerves._ __2__ To galvanize people is to cause them to be so excited or concerned about something that they are driven to action.
+To cause (people) to take action on something that they are excited or concerned about. _The council’s proposal to close the library has galvanized the town’s residents._ __3__ To coat (metal, esp. iron or steel) with zinc.
 __gambit__ _n_ :six: /GAM-bit/ A maneuver, stratagem, or ploy, especially one used at an initial stage.
 A gambit is something done or said in order to gain an advantage or to produce a desired effect. _Syn_ tactic, move, policy, scheme, strategy, trick, device, manoeuvre, ploy, stratagem _They said the plan was no more than a clever political gambit._ _The workers’ opening gambit in the negotiations was to demand a wage hike._
+__Gamblers Anonymous__ _n_ (GA) An organization that holds group meetings to help people who are addicted to gambling.
 __gamboge__ _n_ :two: __2__ Yellow or yellow-orange.
 __gambol__ _v_ :two: To leap about playfully. _Syn_ frisk, frolic, lark, rollick, romp, cavort _Then he ran back to the shed pulling the playful young horse, who wanted to gambol all over the yard, by the rein._
 __Game of the Goose__ _n_ (Goose game) :es: el juego de la oca
 __game plan__ _n_ :six::hammer: _My game plan is “failure is not an option.”_
+__game warden__ _n_ An officer in charge of managing game animals or wildlife, especially by the enforcement of game laws.
 __game__ _adj_ :two: __1__ _informal_ Full of fighting spirit; plucky; brave. __2__ _(usually foll by for)_ _informal_ Having the required spirit or will (often fol. by for or an infinitive).
 Prepared or ready; willing: _I’m game for a try._ _Who’s game for a hike through the woods?_ __3__ Pertaining to or composed of animals hunted or taken as game or to their flesh.
 __game-changer__ _n_ :three: (game changer) An idea or event that significantly changes the way something is done or thought about.
+__gamekeeper__ _n_ /ˈgeɪmˌki pər/ A person employed, as on an estate or game preserve, to prevent poaching and provide for the conservation of game.
 __gamely__
 __gamesmanship__ _n_ /GAYMZ-muhn-ship/ __1__ The use of aggressive or dubious tactics, such as psychological intimidation or disruption of concentration, to gain an advantage over one’s opponent while still observing the rules in a sport or game. __2__ The use of expedients or morally questionable acts to gain an advantage, as in politics.
 __gamine__